OPEN-NEXT/wp2.2_docs/docs/dashboard-features-2021-08.md

     * Core are the main and direct contributors to the repository
     * Mutant are contributions from forks
     * External are other people submitting contributions
+    * Proportions of each
 * Bus factor
   * Or a measure like "x% of commits can from y users"
+* Tags
+  * Such as skills provided or wanted
+  * Project development stage
 * Badges and achievements
   * For projects and people
   * Active and Inactive badge for projects and people